Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Introduction

 A well-controlled power grid matches supply and demand at all times, ensuring that line constraints are not violated.
 The system operator achieves this by making periodic control actions (typically every 5-15 minutes) that adapt the operating point of the grid in response to changing conditions \cite{Ela2011}.
 A key assumption driving grid operation today is that the grid remains roughly static between control instants.
 In other words, it is assumed that the operating point does not change much between control instants.
 Thus, the operator simply ensures that line constraints are satisfied at each control instant.
 This assumption is of course reasonable when there is little short term uncertainty in demand and supply.

 However, with increasing penetration of renewable sources, supply-side uncertainty is bound to grow dramatically going forward.
 Renewable energy sources, like wind and solar, can exhibit considerable variability in power generation in the short term \cite{Mills2010,Hodge2012}.
 Consequently, in the near future, system operators will no longer be able to assume that the grid is static between control instants, and will have to set the operating point taking into account its variability in the short-term.
-This entails setting the operating point of the grid with stochastic guarantees on constraint satisfaction \cite{Fu2001,Wadman2013}.
+This entails setting the operating point of the grid with stochastic guarantees on constraint satisfaction \cite{Fu2001,Wadman2012}.
 In other words, the operating point must be set such that line constraint violation is a sufficiently rare event until the next control instant.
-Moreover, schemes like economic dispatch and Optimal Power Flow (OPF) need to be adapted in such a way that uncertainty is taken into account, and outages stay rare events.
+Moreover, schemes like Optimal Power Flow (OPF) need to be adapted in such a way that uncertainty is taken into account, and outages stay rare events.

 In an optimization framework, this leads to chance constraints which are hard to evaluate analytically.
-The analysis of such constraints, such as the probability of overheating or a blackout, has so far only been done using rare event simulation techniques \cite{Wadman2012,Wadman2013,Shortle2013}.
+The analysis of such constraints, such as the probability of overheating or a blackout, is often done using rare event simulation techniques \cite{Wadman2012,Shortle2013}.
 Although detailed simulations can be more accurate, short-term planning requires tools that enable the grid operator to handle the stochastic constraints much faster.
-We aim to develop analytic tools, which are explicit enough so as to be useful for planning and control of power grids in the short-term.

 The main contribution of this paper is the development of tractable capacity regions for a power grid with variable sources.
-Specifically, we characterize the set of admissible power injections, such that the overheating of any transmission line in the network over a given interval is a rare event.
-Our main technique to achieve this is the theory of large deviations.
-Specifically, we model the random power input sources as small-noise diffusions, for which a comprehensive and sufficiently explicit theory of large deviations is available.
-We use the popular DC approximation \cite{Powell2004,Wood2012} to model currents on the network.
-The DC approximation is reasonable if voltages in the network are constant and the voltage angles are small, which is the case for high-voltage networks.
-This allows us to apply Freidlin-Wentzell theory~\cite{Dembo1998} to approximate the probability of an overflow event in the network, which in turn leads to our capacity region characterization.
+Specifically, we characterize the set of admissible power injections such that the overheating of any transmission line over a given interval is a rare event.
 For the simplest network with two nodes and one line, our results have been published without proof in the extended abstract \cite{Bosman2014}.